-You have got to try these veggie burgers – they actually taste good!
-They are so flavorful and have the perfect consistency.
+A homemade veggie burger may sound like a tall order, but you’d be surprised at how easy this one is to make.
+You have got to try this one – it tastes amazing!
+These homemade veggie burgers are so flavorful and have a perfect consistency.
 You won’t even miss the meat!

 - 3 Tbsp. olive oil